Battle of the Soyang River: Reinforcing and realigning X Corps

 None of the three forward companies was under heavy pressure at daylight, but Company B remained surrounded, and Companies A and F were isolated by the PVA behind them.
 To the east, the 23rd Infantry was strained by heavy morning attacks, especially Company F on the left flank and Company I on the right.
-As the attacks began to lash the 23rd, General Ruffner convinced General Almond that the 23rd and the adjoining three companies of the 38th had to withdraw immediately if they were to withdraw in good order.
+As the attacks began to lash the 23rd, Ruffner convinced Almond that the 23rd and the adjoining three companies of the 38th had to withdraw immediately if they were to withdraw in good order.
 Almond instructed Ruffner to establish a line running from the still solid position of Coughlin's 3rd Battalion in the Hill 800 complex southeast through Han'gye to Hill 693 6 mi beyond Route 24.
-To meet General Van Fleet's earlier order that X Corps tie in with ROK III Corps on Line Waco, Almond extended the line another 13 mi to the vicinity of Habaejae; along the extension he planned initially to set up blocking positions using available units of the ROK 5th, 3rd and 7th Divisions.
+To meet Van Fleet's earlier order that X Corps tie in with ROK III Corps on Line Waco, Almond extended the line another 13 mi to the vicinity of Habaejae; along the extension he planned initially to set up blocking positions using available units of the ROK 5th, 3rd and 7th Divisions.

-In earlier moves to deepen the defense in the 38th Infantry sector, General Ruffner during the night had shifted the 3rd Battalion, 9th Infantry Regiment, east to positions behind Colonel Coughlin's 3rd Battalion and shortly before daylight had ordered the 2nd Battalion, 9th Infantry to move roundabout and come up on the right in the ground just west of Han'gye.
+In earlier moves to deepen the defense in the 38th Infantry sector, Ruffner during the night had shifted the 3rd Battalion, 9th Infantry Regiment, east to positions behind Coughlin's 3rd Battalion and shortly before daylight had ordered the 2nd Battalion, 9th Infantry to move roundabout and come up on the right in the ground just west of Han'gye.
 Upon relief by the 1st Marines around midday the 9th's remaining battalion was now to insert itself between the 3rd and 2nd as the regiment developed defenses along the divisions modified line between Hill 800 and Route 24.
 During the shift of battalions, which would continue well into the afternoon, the 3rd Battalion and later the 2nd were to send forces forward to break the ring of PVA around Company B, 38th Infantry and clear Hill 710 behind Companies A and F to assist their withdrawal.
 Once the three companies were back, the 38th Infantry, less its 3rd Battalion, was to become division reserve.